schitresh/software_development/frameworks/rails/1_models/9_query_interface_2.md

 ## Scopes
 - Used to specify commonly used queries in method calls
-- All scope bodies should return ActiveRecord::Relation or nil to allow furthur chaining
+- All scope bodies should return ActiveRecord::Relation or nil to allow further chaining
   - That's why scopes are preferred over class methods

 ```rb